Medieval fortification

-Medieval fortification refers to medieval military methods that cover the development of fortification construction and use in Europe, roughly from the fall of the Western Roman Empire to the Renaissance.
-During this millennium, fortifications changed warfare, and in turn were modified to suit new tactics, weapons and siege techniques.
+Medieval fortification refers to military methods that cover the development of fortification construction and use in Europe, during the period roughly from the fall of the Western Roman Empire until the Renaissance.
+During this millennium, fortifications changed warfare and in turn were modified to suit new tactics, weapons, and siege techniques.

 Fortification types

 Archer towers

 Towers of medieval castles were usually made of stone, wood or a combination of both (with a stone base supporting a wooden loft).
 Often toward the later part of the era they included battlements and arrow loops.
 Arrow loops were vertical slits in the wall through which archers inside shot arrows at the attackers, but made it extremely difficult for attackers to get many arrows back through at the defenders.